IndicoDataSolutions/indico-blueprism-custom-actions/README.md

-# Indico Blueprism Connector
+# Indico Blue Prism Connector

-To install the BluePrism connector download the latest release available on the GitHub releases page.
+To install the Blue Prism connector download the latest release available on the GitHub releases page.

 Zip archive contains:
 * Required DLLs